tea-tasting: a Python package for the statistical analysis of A/B tests

 tea-tasting includes statistical methods and techniques that cover most of what you might need in the analysis of experiments.

-Analyze metric averages and proportions with the Student's t-test and the Z-test.
-Or use Bootstrap to analyze any other statistic of your choice.
-And there is a predefined method for the analysis of quantiles using Bootstrap. tea-tasting also detects mismatches in the sample ratios of different variants of an A/B test.
+Analyze metric averages with t-test or z-test, proportions with asymptotic or exact tests, ranks with the Mann-Whitney U test, or use Bootstrap to analyze any other statistic of your choice.
+There is also a predefined method for analyzing quantiles with Bootstrap. tea-tasting detects mismatches in the sample ratios of different variants of an A/B test.
+You can also define a custom metric with a statistical test of your choice.

-tea-tasting applies delta method for the analysis of ratios of averages.
-For example, average number of orders per average number of sessions, assuming that session is not a randomization unit.
+tea-tasting applies the delta method for the analysis of ratios of averages.
+For example, the average number of orders per average number of sessions, assuming that sessions are not randomization units.

-The calculation of confidence intervals for percentage change in Student's t-test and Z-test can be tricky.
-Just taking confidence interval for absolute change and dividing it by control average will produce a biased result. tea-tasting applies delta method to calculate the correct interval.
+The calculation of confidence intervals for percentage change in t-test and z-test can be tricky.
+Just taking the confidence interval for absolute change and dividing it by the control average will produce a biased result. tea-tasting applies the delta method to calculate the correct interval.

-Analyze statistical power for Student's t-test and Z-test.
+Analyze statistical power for t-test and z-test.
 There are three possible options:

 Learn more in the detailed user guide.